Learn how to make a shutter shelf unit with this quick and easy tutorial, that can be completed in a weekend.

 After making the shelve inserts, he assembled the unit, finished it with a coat or two of drab olive paint and then sealed it.

-I believe it’s such a beautiful shabby chic piece that you could easily incorporate it into your own home decor.
+As you can see, it’s a beautiful shabby chic piece that you could easily incorporate it into your own home decor.

-What you’ll love the most about this DIY project is that it is so easy to make–even if you have limited carpentry skills.
-And, the fact this uses reclaimed wooden shutters.
-Sweet!
+What you’ll love the most about this shutter corner shelves project is that it is so easy to make–even if you have limited carpentry skills.
+And, the fact this uses reclaimed wooden shutters–Sweet!

 Level of expertise to make this Corner Shutter Shelf project is BEGINNER to INTERMEDIATE.